Every Saturday in November, 2-4pm

 Get Out and Explore Olympic!

 Olympic National Park and the North Olympic Library System are teaming up to help local families explore the spectacular national park in our own backyard.
-Explore Olympic! daypacks are available for check out at any NOLS branch.
+Explore Olympic! daypacks are available for check out at any NOLS branch and can be reserved through the online catalog.
 Daypacks are filled with discovery tools for exploring the park, including trail and field guides, binoculars and reading materials for kids.
 Families who check out a pack will receive a seven-day entrance to Olympic National Park thanks to a generous donation from Washington’s National Park Fund.

 NOLS and PUD partner to help you save energy